inclusive-design/idrc/src/collections/projects/en-CA/financial-inclusion.md

 ## Upcoming project events

-* January 14 to 24, 2024 - Participate in a paid questionnaire about financial inclusion.
+* January 15 to 31, 2024 - Participate in a paid opportunity to share how financial systems and services can be more accessible.
-* January 15, 2024 - The project is hosting an information session on January 15, 2024 1 to 2pm Eastern Time.
+* January 22, 2024 - The project is hosting an information session on January 22, 2024 1 to 2pm Eastern Time.

 See "How to get involved" below for more information and how to sign up.